cockroachdb/docs/v19.2/delete.md

     - Use a [`LIMIT`](limit-offset.html) clause to limit the number of rows queried to a subset of the rows that you want to delete.
 To determine the optimal `SELECT` batch size, try out different sizes (10,000 rows, 100,000 rows, 1,000,000 rows, etc.), and monitor the change in performance.
 Note that this `SELECT` batch size can be much larger than the batch size of rows that are deleted in the subsequent `DELETE` query.
     - To ensure that rows are efficiently scanned in the subsequent `DELETE` query, include an [`ORDER BY`](query-order.html) clause on the primary key.

 2. Write a nested `DELETE` loop over the primary key values returned by the `SELECT` query, in batches smaller than the initial `SELECT` batch size.
 To determine the optimal `DELETE` batch size, try out different sizes (1,000 rows, 10,000 rows, 100,000 rows, etc.), and monitor the change in performance.
-We recommend committing each `DELETE` in a separate transaction.
+Where possible, we recommend executing each `DELETE` in a separate transaction.

 For example, suppose that you want to delete all rows in the [`tpcc`](cockroach-workload.html#tpcc-workload) `history` table that are older than a month.
 You can create a script that loops over the data and deletes unwanted rows in batches, following the query guidance provided above.